2010 NASCAR Nationwide Series: Nationwide Car of Tomorrow

 The new cars featured the new safety improvements of the Sprint Cup Car of Tomorrow including a larger greenhouse area, however they included a molded front splitter and a classic style spoiler (instead of the Sprint Cup's wing).
 The new cars also are designed to look more like their street counterparts than the Sprint Cup Car of Tomorrow.
 Chevrolet continued to run the Impala and Toyota continued to run the Camry nameplates, however Dodge ran the Challenger and Ford will run the Mustang.

 TV and radio

 United States

 ESPN held the broadcast rights for Nationwide Series races.
-Most events was broadcast on ESPN or ESPN2 in the United States.
+Most events was broadcast on ESPN or ESPN2 in the United States with three races airing on ABC.
 Practice and qualifying sessions was broadcast on SPEED or ESPN2 depending on their agreements.

 International

 The Nationwide Series was broadcast in Australia on Network Ten's Digital sports channel, ONE, in Standard and High Definition.
 Broadcasts included both full races, typically on a Sunday morning, local time, and 1-hour highlights packages several times during the week.
 Live flag-to-flag coverage of the races in shown on SPEED for Latin America.